Common Types of Premises Liability Claims in Philadelphia

 Most household accidents happen in the kitchen.
 If you are injured in your kitchen, that may just be poor luck.
 However, if you are injured while you are a guest at someone else’s house, the property owner and their homeowner’s insurance may need to pay for your injuries.
 People often understand the quirks of their own kitchen, but they may not be aware of hidden dangers or unique issues in a friend’s kitchen.
 If the property owner fails to warn you or repair certain issues, and you are injured, you may need to file a lawsuit to cover your medical bills and pain and suffering.

 These examples are by no means the only premises liability accidents.
 Any time you are injured on someone else’s property, whether it be a home or a business, you may be able to sue them for you injuries.
 If the accident was caused by the premises owner’s failure to warn of dangers or repair them, you may be entitled to damages for your injuries.

 Philadelphia Premises Liability Lawyers

-If you or a loved one was hurt on someone else’s property, talk to an attorney about your case.
+If you or a loved one was hurt on someone else’s property, talk to a premises liability attorney about your case.
 Especially if you fell and suffered serious injuries like broken bones, brain injuries, or back injuries, you may be entitled to significant compensation for your medical costs, lost wages, and pain and suffering.
-For a free consultation on your potential case, contact the Philadelphia personal injury lawyers at The Reiff Law Firm today at (215) 246-9000.
+For a free consultation on your potential case, contact the Philadelphia personal injury lawyers at The Reiff Law Firm today at (215) 709-6940.